87% of UK SME Homepages Have 2+ AI Confusion Signals

 - Slide 3: "SEO Experts Since 2010"

 A human clicks through and gets the general picture.
 An AI crawler sees three heading-level elements, each describing a different service as the primary focus.
 Which one is the business?
 All three?
-The AI has to guess — and guessing means lower confidence, which means lower citation probability.
+The AI has to guess.
+Guessing means lower confidence.
+Lower confidence means lower citation probability.

 The 13% that get it right